Mervill/Net8080/README.md

 Released:        April 1974
 ```

-The lengendary microprocessor in all it's 8 bit glory.
+The legendary microprocessor in all it's 8 bit glory.
 Based on code
 from https://github.com/begoon/i8080-js

 ## License